 There is a collection of research that demonstrates that practicing gratitude contributes to your overall happiness.
-People who practice regular gratitude experience better health, resilience, and have stronger relationships (which leads to a longer life).
-It will also will set the tone for all of your interactions and result in overall more positive communication.
+People who practice regular gratitude experience better health, improved resilience, and stronger relationships.
+It also sets the tone for all of your interactions and results in more positive communication overall.

-In case you’re not convinced here’s just some of the research:
+In case you’re not convinced, below are some of the results of the research:

-- Gratitude improves psychological heath – practicing gratitude reduces the amount of negative emotions we experience including anger, envy, resentment, regret, and even depression (multiple studies by Robert A. Emmons, Ph.D.)
+- Gratitude improves psychological health.
+Practicing gratitude reduces the number of negative emotions we experience including anger, envy, resentment, regret, and even depression. (multiple studies by Robert A. Emmons, Ph.D.)

-- Gratitude improves your self esteem and helps you perform better – (study published in Journal of Applied Sport Psychology, 2014)
+- Gratitude improves your self-esteem.
+Not only does gratitude improve your self-esteem but it also helps you perform better. (study published in Journal of Applied Sport Psychology, 2014)

-Since gratitude isn’t generally an automatic response, we need to consciously learn how to make gratitude a habit.
-And, if you feel like you are already generally the grateful type, you can get even better (and happier) with practice.
+Since gratitude isn’t generally an automatic response, we need to consciously learn how to make practicing gratitude a habit.
+If you feel like you’re already the grateful type, you can still improve with practice.

 To help you improve your gratitude habit, here’s my Gratitude Challenge for you this week:

-For at least 1 week practice pick one of the following to do every day.
+For at least 1 week choose one of the following items to practice every day.

-Brainstorm and write down everything that comes to mind that you are thankful for in your everyday life.
-Then narrow your list of your “Top 10.”
-Put the list on your mirror, or hang it somewhere where you will see it every morning.
+Write down everything that comes to mind that you’re thankful for in your everyday life.
+Then, narrow your list down to your “Top 10.”
+Place the list on your mirror, or hang it somewhere where you will see it every morning.

-When you shift your focus to the positive parts of your day, it trains your brain to shift away from focusing on your stress or the negative parts of your day.
-Take a photo each day of something that you appreciate – for example something that makes you laugh or smile, or makes you feel lucky and loved.
+When you shift your focus towards the positive parts of your day, it trains your brain to shift away from focusing on your stress or the negative parts of your day.
+Take a photo each day of something that you appreciate.
+For example, something that makes you laugh or makes you feel lucky and loved.
 At the end of the week, look at all of the photos together.

-Spend 10 minutes before you go to bed writing down everything that you are thankful in a journal.
-Now, sleep well.
+Spend 10 minutes before you go to bed writing down everything that you are thankful for in a journal.

-I know that during your Gratitude Challenge this week you will notice small changes that will make a huge difference in your life and those around you.
-And that’s something to be grateful for.
+I know that during your personal Gratitude Challenge this week, you’ll notice small changes that will make a huge difference in your life and those around you.
+And, THAT’S something to be grateful for.

 Both comments and pings are currently closed.